GOP Tax Law Sparks Confusion And Outcry In Blue States As N.Y. Threatens Lawsuit

 Cuomo said the $10,000 cap on state and local taxes is illegal "double taxation" and said the law robs blue states to pay for tax cuts for red states and corporations.

 "It is crass, it is ugly, it is divisive, it is partisan legislating, it is an economic civil war," Cuomo said.
-"Make no mistake: they are aiming to hurt us."
+"Make no mistake: They are aiming to hurt us."

-Republicans though say it's not their tax act that's hurting people — it's that state and local taxes are too high in states like New York, New Jersey and California.
+Republicans, though, say it's not their tax act that's hurting people — it's that state and local taxes are too high in states like New York, New Jersey and California.

 Republican Rep. Tom Reed of New York wrote in a newspaper column in November that people in New York "have been burdened with one of the highest tax bills in the country. ...
 The problem isn't the deduction on federal taxes.
 The problem is the crushing burden of New York state taxes."